-Your contribution makes a difference in the lives of the people of Central Florida.
+Your contribution makes a difference in the lives people of Central Florida.

 Consider for a moment . . .

-- You are in your 80s, had suffered an aneurysm, and had been the victim of identity theft by a member of your own family?
+- You are in your 80s, suffered an stroke, and became the victim of identity theft by a member of your own family.

-- Your husband became violent and you were afraid for your child’s safety?
+- Your spouse became violent and you were afraid for your child’s safety.

-- You had just adopted three special needs children and the IRS refused to recognize the adoptions to the tune of $28,000?
+- You adopted three special needs children and the IRS refused allow a $28,000 tax deduction.